pierre-jean/pierre-jean.github.io/source/_posts/2014-05-13-3d-iso-introduction.markdown

 {% img center /images/iso/iso-result-mini.png  %}

 You want to create a nice graphic presentation, but you don't know anything about design?
-You need to create some nice game graphic elements, but you're really bad at  drawing?
+You need to create some game graphic elements, but you're really bad at drawing?

-Isometric 3D allows you to create really nice elements without knowing anything about design or art.
+Isometric 3D allows you to create really neat and fun elements without knowing anything about design or art.
 In a few steps you can obtain really nice results.

 <!-- More -->